kutec/tssync/_drafts/2015-11-16-how-to-deal-with-issues-in-css-specificity.md

 <pre>.btn .yellow {
     color: yellow;
 }</pre>
 Probably, you might wish to prepend the selector with the help of an html or a body tag.
 However, a better option is to use something more specific available on your pages like the <code>#wrapper</code>, <code>.page</code>, etc. Also, you can make your selector ready to adapt to any changes that will take place in the future.
-For this purpose, you can make use of Sass that helps add the prepending selector in a variable as follows:
+For this purpose, you can make use of <a href="http://teckstack.com/tag/sass">Sass</a> that helps add the prepending selector in a variable as follows:
 <pre>$PrependVar1: "header &amp;";
 $PrependVar2: "footer &amp;";